Substance Abuse and Addiction Treatment Resources in Middletown

 Outpatient treatment programs have many similarities with both residential and partial hospitalization programs, but without the added support of a medical team supervising your recovery.
 Outpatient treatment can be effective, but it is the most difficult type of recuperative program because the patient remains in an uncontrolled environment.

 Deciding upon a rehabilitation clinic can be an overwhelming experience.
 There are 28 treatment facilities within 25 miles of Middletown, New York.
 Venturing away from Middletown may be the best course for recovery success.
 The removal of temptation and the stresses of daily life, while completing therapy in an enriching environment can be a highly effective form of treatment for use disorders.
-The Recovery Village is a retreat-based facility that gives their patients the tools, skills, time and distance that are desperately necessary for a full recuperation.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.